ExistsAndIs1/newral/README.md

 * Q-Learning
 Learn the computer to play Tic-Tac Toe (or other simple games )

-I must say that this is really a total side project for me, so don´t expect lots of updates or bugfixes Whenever I thought about it there are links to the tutorials or websites I used (which will explain the theory much better than I ever could)
+I must say that this is really a total side project for me, so don´t expect lots of updates or bugfixes.
+Whenever I thought about it there are links to the tutorials or websites I used (which will explain the theory much better than I ever could).
-Please check out the tests where there are a few examples of possible use cases
+Please check out the tests where there are a few examples of possible use cases.

 Stuff still in even earlier stages
 * everything in genetic folder